Kode-Kun/voided/README.md

 # Void Editor
-simple, modal, terminal-based text editor written in C using the standard tools.
+simple, modal, terminal-based text editor written in C using [kilo](https://github.com/antirez/kilo) as a base.